organicmaps/organicmaps.github.io/content/faq/map-11-position-circle/index.md

 ---
 title: Why do I see blue circle instead of an arrow indicating my position?
+slug: Why do I see blue circle instead of an arrow indicating my position?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: